roman-milk/roman-milk.github.io/the-trip-30.md

+===

- ****** The Trip ****** byTheTalkMan© "Jenna, this is a charity thing.
+"Jenna, this is a charity thing.
 We'll be building houses.
 No offense, but you're not exactly the type to get your hands dirty."
 I replied, trying to dissuade her.

  "Whatever.
 I don't care.
 I can help out.
 I'm sure no one will turn away the help.
 If not, I can stand on the sidelines or something."
 She replied.